 The house was meticulously kept–everything very neat and orderly.
 My eyes dropped to the floor and I momentarily stopped.
 The floor was missing—there was only dirt.
 Everything was so neat and clean but the floor was–dirt.
 Rugs had been placed to cover as much of the barren ground as possible, but unmistakably there was no floor.

-My Father had already left the house and was halfway to the car, on his way for a second trip of groceries.
+My Father had already left the house and was halfway to the car, on his way for the second trip of groceries.
 I ran to catch him and he loaded two more bags into my arms.
 We proceeded back into the small interior of the house, and I noticed the children had lost none of their zeal.
 They were gathered around their Mother, squealing with delight as each item was lifted one by one from the paper bags.

-I looked at the young Mother for the first time, and there were tears streaming down her cheeks.
+I looked at the young mother for the first time, and there were tears streaming down her cheeks.
 She tried to say something to my Father but the words wouldn’t come.

 She followed us to the door and we stepped outside into the crisp November air.
 The woman put her hand on my Fathers arm and looked into his eyes.